csound/csoundAPI_examples/go/README.md

 ## Useful Notes

-* It is assumed that you have installed the go-csnd6 package from "https://github.com/fggp/go-csnd6".
+* It is assumed that you have installed the go-csnd package from "https://github.com/fggp/go-csnd".
 * To run an example, in a terminal, type "go run" followed by the example file.
 For example, to run example01.go, use "go run example01.go".